mrtngo/MLOps_Group_Project/README.md

 - Trains both regression (price prediction) and classification (direction prediction) models
 - Evaluates model performance with comprehensive metrics and visualizations
 - Provides inference capabilities for new data

+### Project Baseline

+This project was originally developed in a Jupyter Notebook.
+The initial commit can be considered the baseline state before its transformation into a production-ready MLOps pipeline.
+This serves as a checkpoint to compare the initial ad-hoc workflow against the final, automated system.

 ## Features